ciromacedo/OpenAirInterfaceSystemEmulation-with-ansible/README.md

 We assume that the <b>all machines are connected to the internet</b> and <i>see each other</i>.
 ## Installation Guide
 The first thing to do, is configure the <i>operator machine</i>.

+### Ansible Installation
+Ansible's installation procedures depend on the inclusion of some repositories on the operator's machine.
+Depending on the distribution uses the commands for the inclusion of these repositories they can change, for more information see [this page] (https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-the-control-node).
+The next steps works to <b>linux Ubuntu 18.04+ LTS</b>